Are you getting fed up with the shortages at the grocery store?

 What should I feed red ranger chickens?

 This was a major question of mine when I got started and it was so hard to find any answers.
-There’s plenty of information out there on how to feed cornish cross chickens, but not much on red rangers.
+There’s plenty of information out there on how to feed Cornish Cross chickens, but not much on Rangers.
 I actually had to reach out to our local CSA TC Farm when we first started and they graciously filled me in on what they do.
 I am so thankful for them!

 What I’ve found works well for me is:

-- Then, back off to 19-20% protein for the rest of the time (I use Nature’s Grown Organics Broiler Fine Finish)
+• Then, back off to 19-20% protein for the rest of the time

-Can I raise red ranger chickens in the city?
+Can I raise meat chickens in the city?

 Technically, you need to stay within your chicken limit per your city’s ordinances (which is typically 3-6 chickens).
 However, I like to bend the rules a bit.
 Especially if we’re talking about broilers, which are only going to be around for a few months.

-If you have cool neighbors who won’t call the city on you, absolutely go for it!
+If you have cool neighbors who won’t call the city on you, give it a try!
 Maybe even offer to have them over for a BBQ so they can benefit from you raising them, too!
-I’ve talked to several people who have raised them in their backyard, and butchered them in their garage successfully.
-You can do it, too!
+I know several people who have raised them in their backyard and butchered them in their garage successfully.

 Where can I find a farmer that raises red ranger chickens?

-If you just aren’t quite ready to raise them yourself, but you appreciate the benefits of red rangers over cornish cross, there certainly are other farmers out there who can hook you up.
+If you just aren’t quite ready to raise them yourself, but you appreciate the benefits of Rangers over Cornish Cross, there certainly are other farmers out there who can hook you up.

 Where can I learn more about raising meat chickens?

 The best place is my comprehensive course: “Raising Pastured Meat Chickens: From Chick to Drumstick.”
-Definitely Check it out!
+In my course, I walk you through everything you need to know, including a tour of our chicken tractor, links to my favorite products, and an in-depth video of butchering day.
+Definitely check it out!

 Final Thoughts